 The Thanksgiving Challenge

 On the day before Thanksgiving, I follow through on my promise to pick up my sister from the airport.
-Naturally, her flight is delayed for three hours, and I forgot to bring my text books, so I was not productive during that down time.
-No worries, I inform my family that I am too busy with school work to help with Thanksgiving preparations.
+Naturally, her flight is delayed for three hours, and I forgot to bring my textbooks, so I was not productive during that downtime.
+No worries, I inform my family that I am too busy with schoolwork to help with Thanksgiving preparations.
 Of course, my sister reminds me that she is also in school as she prepares turkey stuffing and bakes pumpkin pies.

 Paying no mind, I head into the basement where I will not be disturbed.
 I outline a study schedule that includes a one-hour break to eat Thanksgiving dinner.
 Mmmm . . . but the smell of that turkey keeps distracting me, as do the sounds of my relatives arriving.
 They all seem to be having so much fun, laughing, and indulging in my Mom’s delicious appetizers.
-After I read the same textbook page for the third time, I recognize the futility in my efforts, and I join my family in the festivities.
+After reading the same textbook page for the third time, I recognize the futility of my efforts, and I join my family in the festivities.
 As I plop down on the couch stuffed from all that turkey and pie, I rationalize that I am entitled to enjoy holidays.
 There are still three more days.

-Early on Friday morning, I ignore my family’s discussion about bargain holiday shopping, and head to the local library.
-After a few hours of productive reading, I pat myself on the back convinced that I will get most of this term paper done this weekend.
+Early on Friday morning, I ignore my family’s discussion about bargain holiday shopping and head to the local library.
+After a few hours of productive reading, I pat myself on the back, convinced that I will get most of this term paper done this weekend.
 Just then, I run into an old friend whom I haven’t seen for a couple of years.
-We start chatting which leads to a movie followed by dinner.
+We start chatting, which leads to a movie followed by dinner.
 Late that evening, I assure myself that tomorrow’s plans to attend a football game shouldn’t derail my mission too much.
 I resolve that I will wake up at 5 a.m. to work on my paper – which I don’t do.
 Who would have guessed I would have been stuck in post-game traffic for over four hours?
-Exhuasted, I plop into bed late that night.
+Exhausted, I plop into bed late that night.